AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: The Interdependence of Reliance Behavior and Accuracy

 \subsection{The General Case}

-Generally, any degree of adherence to AI recommendations is associated with a range of possible decision-making accuracy, based on how well the human can override the AI recommendations when they are wrong and adhere to them when they are correct.
-In Figure~\ref{fig:sys_acc_examples}, this range would be $Acc_{final}\in\{40\%,60\%,80\%,100\%\}$ for $n=10$, a given AI accuracy of $Acc_{AI}=70\%$, and a degree of adherence to AI recommendations of $\mathcal{A}=70\%$.
-As mentioned earlier, we generally consider $n\rightarrow\infty$, in which case this range becomes continuous.
-We state the following proposition on the attainable decision-making accuracy as a function of the AI accuracy as well as the degree of human adherence to AI recommendations. \begin{proposition} For $n\rightarrow\infty$, a given AI accuracy $Acc_{AI}$, and a degree of adherence to AI recommendations $\mathcal{A}$, the range of attainable decision-making accuracy $Acc_{final}$ is
+Generally, any degree of adherence to AI recommendations is associated with a range of possible decision-making accuracy, based on how well the human-in-the-loop can override the AI recommendations when they are wrong and adhere to them when they are correct.
+In \Cref{fig:sys_acc_examples}, this range would be $Acc_{final}\in\{40\%,60\%,80\%,100\%\}$ for $n=10$, a given AI accuracy of $Acc_{AI}=70\%$, and a degree of adherence to AI recommendations of $\mathcal{A}=70\%$.
+As mentioned earlier, we generally consider $n\rightarrow\infty$, in which case the possible values in this range become continuous.
+We state the following proposition on the attainable decision-making accuracy as a function of the AI accuracy as well as the degree of human adherence to AI recommendations. \begin{mdframed} \begin{proposition} For $n\rightarrow\infty$, a given AI accuracy $Acc_{AI}$, and a degree of adherence to AI recommendations, $\mathcal{A}$, the range of attainable decision-making accuracy $Acc_{final}$ is